AI-driven user testing, video insights, plus seamless app distribution and expert resources—discover Centercode 10x.

 June 13, 2013

-Whether you’re managing your first beta or your fiftieth, some mistakes can completely hamstring a beta test.
+Whether you’re managing your first beta or your fiftieth, certain mistakes can completely hamstring a beta test.
+As beta testing continues to evolve in 2024, staying aware of these common pitfalls and how to avoid them is crucial to the success of your product launch.
 Here are the biggest mistakes to watch out for as you prepare for your next test.

 1. Lack of universal beta program support